 Features of Presumptive Schemes for Professionals

-This scheme allows the small tax payers to reduce their burden and help them to focus on their work only.
-Businesses with turnover of Rs.2 crore or less can easily opt for this scheme.
-Features introduced under section 44ADA are as below:
+This scheme allows the small taxpayers to reduce their burden and help them to focus on their work only.
+The features introduced under section 44ADA are as below:

 - Professionals can go for this scheme only if their total receipts in one financial year are Rs.50 lakh or less.

 - ¬ Income of the person should be assumed to be 50% of total receipts.

 Disallowance of Deductions under Business Head

 All deductions under sections 30 to 38, including depreciation and unabsorbed depreciation, are deemed to have been already allowed, and no further deduction is allowed under these sections for professional income under section 44ADA.
 Even salary/ interest to partners is not deductible under “Estimated Income Scheme for Small Professionals”.